The art of writing a letter was considered an important requirement. Here are some tips for writing a good letter.

 Opening and Closing

-Opening a letter in the correct manner is of utmost importance.
-Formal letters open with a particular structure and greeting that is formal in nature.
+Opening a letter correctly is of utmost importance.
+Formal letters open with a particular structure and greeting that is formal.
 Informal letters can be addressed to the person’s name or any informal greeting as the writer wishes.
 Even when closing the letter, it must be kept in mind what type of letter is being written.
 Formal letters end respectfully and impersonally, whereas informal letters may end with a more personal touch.

 Establish the Main Intent

 Once you start writing, make sure to get to the point as soon as possible.
 Especially in formal letters, it is important to immediately make clear the purpose of the letter.

 A letter is always supposed to be polite and considerate.
 Even if it is a complaint letter, the point must be made carefully and courteously.
 So it is necessary to use polite expressions and civil language in all types of letters.